RodrigoPalazon/Milestone-3/README.md

 -	Search the site to find other reviews.
 -	For the review information to be clear and concise.
 -   Keep a record of books they are interested in.
--	Find links where they can purchase the books.
+-	Find links where they can purchase the books(if provided by the user).
--	To be provided with contact information and social links.
 -	Once finished, to securely log out of the site.

 ### Site Owner/Admin